neonmohsen/realtime-chartjs/README.md

 ### `npm start`

-use this command to run project.\
+use this command to run project./

 ### folders